-Effects: If is_trivially_destructive_movable<T>::value is true, then equivalent to memcpy(to, from, sizeof(T)); otherwise, equivalent to ::new(static_cast<void>(to), move(from)); from->~T();.
-[Note: Overloads of this function for user-defined or library types may achieve the same postconditions by other means. - end note]
+Effects: If is_trivially_destructive_movable<T>::value is true, then uninitialized_trivial_destructive_move(from, to); otherwise, equivalent to ::new(static_cast<void>(to)) T(std::move(from)); from->~T();.
+This function may be overloaded, in the appropriate associated namespaces, for user-defined or library types.
+Such overloads shall achieve the postconditions described below, but are not required to use either of the two methods described here.

-Throws: nothing unless the move constructor or destructor for T throws.
-The expression within the noexcept clause is equivalent to is_trivially_destructive_movable<T>::value ||
+Throws: nothing unless the destructor or selected constructor for T throws.

-(is_nothrow_move_constructible<T>::value && is_nothrow_destructible<T>::value) Overloads of this function for specific types may have different exception specifications.
+Remark: The expression within the noexcept clause is equivalent to is_trivially_destructive_movable<T>::value || (is_nothrow_move_constructible<T>::value && is_nothrow_destructible<T>::value).
+Overloads of this function for specific types may have different exception specifications.

-Postconditions: to (after the call) is equivalent to (i.e., substitutable for) from before the call except that it has a different address.
-The lifetime of from is ended (but from still points to allocated storage).
-[Note: To avoid invoking the destructor on the destroyed object, from should not point to an object with automatic storage duration. - end note]
+Postconditions: to (after the call) is equivalent to from before the call, where equivalence is defined in the same way as it is for move construction.
+The lifetime of from has ended, although from still points to allocated storage.
+[Note: To avoid invoking the destructor on the destroyed object, from should not point to an object having static or automatic storage duration. - end note]

-4.5 Function template destructive_move_array
+5.6 Function template uninitialized_destructive_move_n

 '''

 template <class T>

-void destructive_move_array(T to, T from, size_t sz)

-noexcept(is_nothrow_destructive_movable<T>::value);

 '''

+''' void uninitialized_destructive_move_n(T from, size_t sz, T to) noexcept(is_nothrow_destructive_movable<T>::value); '''

-Requires: T shall be MoveConstructible.
+Requires: uninitialized_destructive_move(from, to) shall be well formed.
 If is_nothrow_destructive_movable<T>::value is false, then T shall also be CopyConstructible and the destructor for T shall not throw for any element in from.

-Preconditions: to shall be a pointer to allocated memory of suitable size and alignment for an array of sz elements of type T, from shall be a pointer to an existing array of sz elements of type T.
+Preconditions: to shall be a pointer to allocated memory of suitable size and alignment for an array of sz elements of type T, from shall be a pointer to an existing array of sz elements of type T. The memory addressed by to and from shall not overlap.

-Effects: Constructs copies of the elements in from into the memory pointed to by to and destroys the elements in from.
-If is_nothrow_destructive_movable<T>::value is true, the copies are constructed as if by destructive_move, otherwise by copy construction.
+Effects: For each i in [0,sz), Constructs a copy of element from + i into to + i and destroys the element in from + i.
+If is_nothrow_destructive_movable<T>::value is true, the copies are constructed as if by uninitialized_destructive_move, otherwise by copy construction.

-Throws: Nothing unless the copy constructor for T throws.
+Throws: Nothing unless the copy constructor for ${\tt T}$ throws.
 If an exception is thrown, the call shall have no effect.

-5 Implementation Experience
+6 Implementation Experience